 Applicability.
-All open space areas in nonresidential zoning districts shall include buffer yards, parking lot landscaping and yard setbacks, and shall not include streets, service drives, parking and loading areas or areas with no aesthetic value.
+All open space areas in nonresidential zoning districts shall include buffer yards, parking lot landscaping and yard setbacks, and shall not include streets, service drives, parking and loading areas or other such areas with no aesthetic value as determined by the zoning administrator.